Slimefun/Slimefun4/docs/sop/update.md

 Once you've verified everything is working, you can go ahead and open the PR.
 We will get to this as soon as we can :)

-While the PR is open, make sure to verify the E2E tests are passing and you should also verify the output of these.
+While the PR is open, make sure to verify the E2E tests are passing, and you should also verify the output of these.
 If the E2E tests look good then finally we will update these.

 #### Updating E2E tests